 Discover Photo Poetry: How to Write for Photos

-For me, some of the best poems that tell the best stories are poems that are placed over photographs.
+For me, some of the poems that tell the best stories are poems that are placed over photographs.
 This modern-day poetry style should not be confused with picture poetry, where a poem is “drawn” into shapes using words and punctuation.
-The best way to illustrate the difference is to show examples of photo poetry vs. picture poetry:
+The best way to illustrate the difference is to through the following examples:

 As you can see, there is quite a difference in the poems.
 Photo poetry uses an actual photograph, whereas picture poetry is a picture drawn with words.
 Both formats are beautiful to read, but I like using the photo format, which is what I discuss in this article.

 There are two ways you can go about writing a photo poem.
 First, you can write a poem, anything that inspires you, then find a photo that matches what your poem is about.
 If you are using metaphors in your poem, your photo can also be a metaphor, telling a bigger story.
 Second, you can find a photo and then write a poem that goes with the photo.

 As for my writing style, I like to write the poem first and then find a photo that goes with the poem.
 It always surprises me when I find the perfect photo to go with my poem.

 Where to Find Photos

 Since I’m not a huge company, I like to use www.pixabay.com for free stock photos.
 If you have some money to spend, you can always go to a royalty stock photo site and pay for your photos.
 But, the photos on Pixabay are good quality and there is quite a selection.